saynotobugsorg/confidence/README.md

 }
 ```

+## Discoverability of Qualities

+When writing tests, it can be challenging to find the `Quality`s you need.
+Some frameworks solve this
+issue by using fluent APIs.
+In some cases (e.g. Hamcrest) you already need to have a good idea of what you're
+looking for, because Hamcrest organizes its core Matchers in a generic class called `Matchers`, requiring you to
+either know exactly what you're looking for or browse a large
+number of methods to find the one you need.

+A fluent API is not an option for Confidence, so it uses a different convention to help discovering `Quality`s.
+The static factory methods are organized in classes named after the type they describe, so by typing out the type
+an IDE may suggest the available Qualities.

+For instance, when you want to describe an `Iterable`, you'll find suitable `Quality`s in the class
+`org.saynotobugs.confidence.core.quality.Iterable`.
+The general idea is to put the static factory methods into a class in `<group-id>.<artifact-id>.quality.<Type>`.
+This means you'll not necessarily find the Qualities in a Class of the exact name as the type you're testing,
+but potentially in a class having the name of a super type of your tested class.
+For instance,
+to describe the length of a `String` you'd use the `hasLength` Quality in
+`org.saynotobugs.confidence.core.quality.CharSequence` because `String` implements this method of
+the `CharSquence` interface.

+Some `Quality`s don't describe a specific type or the actual type is merely some sort of adapter.
+At present
+there are four different cases:

+* Compositions like `allOf`, `not` or `has` went to a class called `Composite`.
+* Qualities that exist solely to improve the grammar (e.g. `is`, `to`, `soIt`) are in a class called `Grammar`.
+* Adapters to other frameworks like the Hamcrest adapter `qualifiesAs` are in a class called `Adapter`
+* Abstract concepts that don't map exactly to classes, like the JSON qualities are in a class called `Json`.

 ## Testing Qualities

 Classic non-declarative tests often times have a major flaw: the (often times very imperative) test code is not tested itself.
 After all, you only can trust your production code, when you can trust the test code too.